Causes Of Infantilization

 - History of a stroke:A stroke, also known as a cerebrovascular accident (CVA), can cause a person to experience psychological changes.
 Some people may respond with childlike behaviors including impulsiveness, lack of social inhibition, or emotional outbursts.

 - Frontal lobe damage: Disease processes or injuries that result in damage to the frontal lobe of the brain may cause someone to act with childlike behaviors.
 For example, traumatic brain injuries, Parkinson’s disease, cerebral palsy, or Alzheimer’s disease are all examples of conditions that may lead to frontal lobe damage.

 The answer to this question can arguably be a matter of opinion and several factors may need to be considered.
 For example, children should act age-appropriately childlike.
 Teenagers may have days that they act in what some call an immature or childish way and other days that they seem more mature.
 This is a normal part of growing and learning.

-For adults however, there seems to be consensus that, although feeling carefree and happy is okay, there is a fine line between that behavior and truly being childish.
+For adults, however, there seems to be a consensus that, although feeling carefree and happy is okay, there is a fine line between that behavior and truly being childish.
 Being a childish adult may be associated with narcissistic personality disorder traits as most childish adults seem to lack the ability to think beyond their own wants and needs.
-When narcissistic parents infantilize a child, the children may exhibit more extreme childlike behaviors.
+When narcissistic parents infantilize a child, the child may exhibit more extreme childlike behaviors.

 Is childlike behavior a sign of bipolar disorder?

-While not everyone with bipolar disorder acts in a childish manner, children and teenagers with bipolar disorder are more likely to have rapid changes in mood and behavior, outbursts of aggression and temper tantrums.
-However, to be diagnosed as true bipolar disorder, the symptoms will occur in episodes, rather than chronic (ongoing).
+While not everyone with bipolar disorder acts in a childish manner, children and teenagers with bipolar disorder are more likely to have rapid changes in mood and behavior, outbursts of aggression, and temper tantrums.
+However, to be diagnosed as true bipolar disorder, the symptoms must occur in episodes, rather than chronically (ongoing).